stcorp/muninn/README.rst

 accessed.

 Next, you need to create a configuration file for the archive.
-See the section "Archive configuration files"_ for details on the the configuration file format.
+See the section "Archive configuration files"_ for details on the configuration file format.

 Make sure the configuration file is stored somewhere on the configuration search path (see section "Installation instructions"_).
 Move the file or update